edresch/coalescence/coalescence.md

 * "All truth is *eternal.* Truth is nobody’s property; no race, no individual can lay any exclusive claim to it.
 Truth is the nature of all souls. - [Swami Vivekananda](https://w.wiki/CwK)

 * ***"Eternity means Ever-Being.
 Eternity is an unchanging unity.*** Neither coming to be nor passing away.
 Absolutely One, it has never known measure and stands outside of number...
 And having no constituent parts it accepts no pattern, forms no shape.
 Changelessly motionless and ever holding the Universal content in actual presence.
 All its content is in immediate concentration as at one point; nothing in it ever knows development: all remains identical within itself, ***knowing nothing of change.*** That which neither has been nor will be, but simply possesses being; that which enjoys stable existence as neither in process of change nor having ever changed- that is Eternity. ***Being itself could not make such an opposite into Being..."*** - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

+* [Kashmir Shaivism](https://w.wiki/Cwz) refers to a nondualist tradition of Śaiva-Śakta Tantra which originated sometime after 850 CE.
+The goal is to recognize oneself as Shiva who is the entirety of the universe.

 * The philosophy of [Sankara](https://w.wiki/CmD) states [Brahman](https://w.wiki/CmE) (Ultimate Reality) alone is real; the world is non-real, and the [The Ātman](https://w.wiki/CmF) (Self) is essentially not-different from Brahman.